koumoul-dev/vuetify-jsonschema-form/doc-next/src/pages/introduction/about.md

 We try to strike a nice balance between these qualities:

-- **simplicity** - feed VJSF a simple and valid JSON schema and you should get a viable form
+- **Simplicity**: feed VJSF a simple and valid JSON schema and you should get a viable form.
-- **completeness** - the main JSON schema semantics should be covered as well as the most common use-cases for forms in Web applications
+- **Completeness**: the main JSON schema semantics should be covered, as well as the most common use-cases for forms in Web applications.
-- **extensibility** - more specific use cases should also be supported through the use of lower level tools like slots, custom styles, etc.
+- **Extensibility**: more specific use cases should also be supported through the use of lower level tools like slots, custom styles, etc.
-- **validity** - the output of the form should be valid against the provided schema
+- **Validity**: the output of the form should be valid against the provided schema.
-- **homogeneity** - the look and feel should be consistent across all form functionalities and inside your application as a whole
+- **Homogeneity**: the look and feel should be consistent across all form functionalities and inside your application as a whole.

 ## Debatable choices

 While trying to strike this balance we made some debatable choices that you should be aware of:

-- Structure and presentation are coupled.
-Meaning that the rendering of the form is derived directly from the schema (as well as some options) and you will need to change the schema in order to modify a label, create a section, etc.
+- **Structure and presentation are coupled**: the rendering of the form is derived directly from the schema (as well as some options) and you will need to change the schema in order to modify a label, create a section, etc.
-- Some functionalities are explicitly coupled to Vuetify.
-We let you use parameters that are directly mapped to Vuetify underlying components (slots, props, layout classes, etc.)
+- **Some functionalities are explicitly coupled to Vuetify**: we let you use parameters that are directly mapped to the underlying Vuetify components (slots, props, layout classes, etc.).

 ## Support the project